Massachusetts Independent Contractor Law

 2. The service is performed outside the usual course of the company’s business; and

-3. The individual is engaged in an independently established trade, occupation, profession or business of the same nature as that involved in the service performed.
+3. The individual is engaged in an independently established trade, occupation, profession, or business of the same nature as that involved in the service performed.

 Even if you signed a contract agreeing to be a contractor, you may still have rights.
 Companies can’t rely upon these kinds of contracts to avoid violating the law.
 If the worker should be an employee, it doesn’t matter that the company believes that the worker should be a contractor.
 It also doesn’t matter that the company has issued a 1099, rather than a W-2.
 This isn’t relevant, therefore, in deciding whether the company violated the law.